hmchou56/centra8/about.md

 # Funding

+Funding for CENTRA continues through the generosity of the (<a href="https://www.globalcentra.org/members/" target="_blank">Partner - Institutional Members</a>).
+Partners host workshops, webinars, and the annual meeting, support researcher visits to other partners, host CENTRA collaborations, and provide access to cyberinfrastructure testbeds.
+Partners also provide administrative resources for communication and file management, as well as personnel for the Operations Committee.

-CENTRA is funded in the USA by the US National Science Foundation (NSF).
-CENTRA partners include the Center of Excellence for Cyber-Enablement of Applications (CECEA) in Taiwan funded by the Ministry of Science and Technology (MOST) of Taiwan, and the National Institute of Information and Communications Technologies (NICT), Japan.
+The launch of CENTRA was funded in the USA by the US National Science Foundation (NSF) under grant NSF ACI 1550126.
+CENTRA partners included the Center of Excellence for Cyber-Enablement of Applications (CECEA) in Taiwan funded by the Ministry of Science and Technology (MOST) of Taiwan, and the National Institute of Information and Communications Technologies (NICT), Japan.

 # Contact